Tissue tropism

 Tissue tropism is the range of cells and tissues of a host that support growth of a particular pathogen, such as a virus, bacterium or parasite.

 Some bacteria and viruses have a broad tissue tropism and can infect many types of cells and tissues.
 Other viruses may infect primarily a single tissue.
 For example, rabies virus affects primarily neuronal tissue.
+Similarly, JC virus (JCV) primarily affects and resides in kidneys.

 Influencing factors

 Factors influencing viral tissue tropism include: